mit-rss/path_planning/README.md

 ### Report Evaluation (see [technical report rubric](https://canvas.mit.edu/courses/36874/assignments/449561) for grading details)

-## IMPORTANT NOTE ABOUT LAB 6 REPORT:
+## IMPORTANT NOTE ABOUT LAB 6 REPORT

 This report is an extension / revision of your lab 5 report.
 Reusing intro text and other sections is completely within scope to explain your overall navigation stack development and experiments.
 Because this report will encompass planning, localization, and control,